tegola-hubs/tegola-hubs.github.com/README.md

 them there will cause them to be linked into the list of news items or blog entries automatically.

+Remember that for some strange reason, if you want to refer to a blog post, do not use the obvious, */_posts/YYYY-MM-DD-title-slug.html*, but */YYYY/MM/DD/-title-slug.html*

+To get the header of a post to take you directly to a web page rather than expanding to a post, do the following: in the header of the post you put an extra thing that looks like,

+*link: /where-you-want-to-go/*

+and the templates, which have access to the metadata, will see this and instead of making the title and read more links go to the post itself, they will go to whatever you put in the link metadata.

 Templates and CSS
 -----------------